Google Introduces Streaming Video Game Service

 AN FRANCISCO —

-Google introduced a new video game provider on Tuesday that allows human beings to play excessive-definition video games right away over the net, joining an industrywide experiment to provide a so-known as Netflix of gaming.
-The new service, referred to as Stadia, will paint anybody with a fast net connection and a laptop, smartphone, or pill.
-The carrier may also work with Google’s Chromecast, an inexpensive dongle that plugs into tv sets to move films.
+Google introduced a new video game provider on Tuesday that allows human beings to play high-definition video games right away over the internet, joining an industrywide experiment to provide a so-known as Netflix of gaming.
+The new service, referred to as Stadia, will allow anybody with a fast net connection and a laptop, smartphone, or tablet.
+The carrier may also work with Google’s Chromecast, an inexpensive dongle that plugs into TV sets to stream films.
 Google stated Stadia might be launched later this year.
-However, it did now not announce a rate.
-By focusing on streaming games — titles pulled from servers rather than downloaded to the consumer’s device — Google is attempting to trap the following wave of gaming.
-The premise: customers pay a subscription to get entry to a library of video games that they can immediately play, rather than the traditional version of purchasing a disc or waiting to download a recreation.
+However, it did not announce a rate.
+By focusing on streaming games — titles pulled from servers rather than downloaded to the consumer’s device — Google is attempting to tap into the following wave of gaming.
+The premise: customers pay a subscription fee to get entry to a library of video games that they can immediately play, rather than the traditional version of purchasing a disc or waiting to download a game.